Kiss from a Rose: Music video

+Legacy

+"Kiss from a Rose" was ranked number 90 on Entertainment Weeklys "The 100 Greatest Summer Songs", saying, "Imagine Al Green in Camelot: Hitching a medieval melody to an R&B soul, Seal delivered a stunner as haunted and timeless as 'Sea of Love'."

 Track listing

 Between all the formats of the single release, bonus tracks include the non-album tracks "The Wind Cries Mary" (a Jimi Hendrix cover) and "Blues in 'E'"; remixes of "Kiss from a Rose" by Adamski (who produced the original version of "Killer"); and remixes of album track "I'm Alive" by Steve Fitzmaurice and Sasha with BT.